jazzpurr/iPolsk/README.md

 I then played around with tweaks and settings to make it sound even better, such as a second violin playing along automatically and leading notes to alleviate larger chord transitions.

-A polska is a scandinavian dance music tradition btw, chosen partly for it's very rigid structure.
+A polska is a scandinavian dance music tradition btw, I chose it largerly for it's very rigid structure.
 Here's an example https://www.youtube.com/watch?v=wVx5RJojwnA